iSkore/planetStats/notes/portfolioCut.md

         - 2,000,000 bar - metallic hydrogen (78% of the radius and 10,000ºK)
         - 100,000,000 bar - Core (unknown - ~36,000ºK)
     - Rapid rotation keeps planet in a constant state of storm
-    - Convection and coriolis effect caused the layers/rings along its latatude
+    - Convection and Coriolis effect caused the layers/rings along its latitude
 - Saturn
     - Much less massive than Jupiter - 12,000ºK Core
     - $1100_{mph} \ or \ 550\frac{m}{s}$ winds (unknown reason)